 And therein lies the issue.
 Generic advice is not specific to the reader even though some elements of it may resonate with any one individual.
 More often than not, it has no relevance.
 Why is that?

 For one, everybody’s circumstances are different even if at first glance they appear to be similar.
 Age, health, goals, aspirations, personal indebtedness, potential of future gifts or inheritances, personal relationships – the list goes on.
 Everybody is unique, that is what makes the world the interesting place it is.
+Personal finance is no different.

 Consider the financial titbits that we glean from conversations with family and friends.
 Think back to the heyday of the Celtic Tiger and the many conversations you probably had over a cup of coffee or with family.
 Financial matters always surface at some stage and stories of foreign property purchases, buy to let in Ireland or investing in a specific stock more than likely popped up in the conversation.
 Why?
 Because we wanted something that we didn’t have.
 They got caught up in the moment of greed and sought out something that allowed them to “keep up with Jones” even if they could not eventually afford it.

 And this is the point.
 Other people’s financial affairs are personal to them.
 Our financial affairs are personal to us.
-These financial matters should be based around what is most important to us and our family’s lives.
+These Personal finance matters should be based around what is most important to us and our family’s lives.
 It has to be.
 You don’t live someone else’s life, you live your own.

 By drawing up a financial plan that is personal to you, you will be able to take into account your own circumstances, goals and aspirations.
 The usage of specific financial products and particular financial strategies is really only the last 5% of financial planning not the first 95%.
 If a similar survey was carried out in Ireland it would produce a similar result.
 The bottom line is that the usage of financial products should only be raised at the end of such conversations.